hiveot/hub.capnp/pkg/mqttgw/README.md

 When the client publishes onto a topic, this is intercepted by the service.
 The publication is never passed on to any other subscribers.

 This service determines which capability is needed to handle the publication, for example the read directory capability, read history capability or publish capability from the pubsub service.
+Pubsub publications are passed on to the pubsub service.
+Directory and History publications will invoke these services.

 On the first request, the needed capability is obtained from the gateway.
 On successive requests it is re-used.
 When the connection is closed, all capabilities are released.

 ### Subscribe

 When the client subscribes to a topic, this is intercepted by the service.
+Pubsub subscriptions are passed on to the pubsub service.
+All mqtt subscriptions are passed on to the broker.

-This service determines which capability is needed to handle the subscription, for example the read directory capability, read history capability or subscribe capability from the pubsub service.
+When a pubsub subscription is receiving a publication on the Hub message bus, it is passed on to the remote mqtt client via Mochi-co's direct message feature.

 On the first request, the needed capability is obtained from the gateway.
 On successive requests it is re-used.
 When the connection is closed, all capabilities are released.